Languages of the Ottoman Empire: French

 Laws and official gazettes were published in French, aimed at diplomats and other foreign residents, with translation work done by employees of the Translation Office and other government agencies.
 The employees were nationals of the empire itself.
-Strauss stated that as Ottoman officials wished to court the favour of people in Europe, "the French translations were in the eyes of some Ottoman statesmen the most important ones" and that due to the features of Ottoman Turkish, "without the French versions of these documents, the translation into the other languages would have encountered serious difficulties."
+Strauss states that as Ottoman officials wished to court the favour of people in Europe, "the French translations were in the eyes of some Ottoman statesmen the most important ones" and that due to the features of Ottoman Turkish, "without the French versions of these documents, the translation into the other languages would have encountered serious difficulties."
 Such translated laws include the Edict of Gülhane, the Ottoman Reform Edict of 1856, and the Ottoman Constitution of 1876.
 Strauss wrote that "one can safely assume that" the original drafts of the 1856 edict and some other laws were in French rather than Ottoman Turkish.
 Strauss also wrote that the Treaty of Paris of 1856 "seems to have been translated from the French."
 In particular versions of official documents in languages of non-Muslims such as the 1876 Constitution originated from the French translations.
 French was also officially the working language of the Ministry of Foreign Affairs in the period after the Crimean War.

 In addition, newspapers written in other western European languages had editions in French or editions with portions in French.
-The cities of Constantinople, Beirut, Salonika (Thessaloniki), and Smyrna (İzmir) had domestically-published French-language newspapers.
+The cities of Constantinople, Beirut, Salonika (Thessaloniki) and Smyrna (İzmir) had domestically-published French-language newspapers.
+These newspapers were a part of the Francophone press in Turkey.